-ADVANCED MAKE-UP
+ADVANCE MAKE-UP

-Students who are absent because of activities, vacations, and other scheduled or prearranged activities must notify the office with an advanced notification before their absence or the absence may be considered unexcused/truant.
-Advance notification forms are available in the office.
+Students who are absent because of activities, vacations, and other scheduled or prearranged activities should notify the office with an advance notification before their absence or the absence may be considered unexcused.
 Homework must be completed in advance of the absence or other arrangements should be made with your teachers.
 Examples: College fairs, state tournaments, family vacations.